sematext/docs/docs/logagent/config-file.md

 logagent --config configFileName.yml
 ```

-When logagent is istalled as [system service](http://sematext.github.io/logagent-js/installation/#install-service-linux-mac-os-x) the default config file is located in
+When Logagent is installed as [system service](http://sematext.github.io/logagent-js/installation/#install-service-linux-mac-os-x) the default config file is located in
 ```
 /etc/sematext/logagent.conf
 ```